OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-angular.md

 ## Create the web app

-1. Create a folder on your local drive and name it **my-addin**.
-This is where you'll create the files for your app.

-    ```bash
-    mkdir my-addin
-    ```

-2. Navigate to your app folder.

-    ```bash
-    cd my-addin
-    ```

-3. Use the Yeoman generator to create an Excel add-in project.
+1. Use the Yeoman generator to create an Excel add-in project.
 Run the following command and then answer the prompts as follows:

     ```bash
     yo office